Kevinpgalligan/ka/README.md

 * `floor(instant)` returns a copy of the Instant with the time set to midnight at the *START* of the day.
 * `ceil(instant)` returns a copy of the Instant with the time set to midnight at the *END* of the day.
 * Time quantities (like `10 seconds`) can be added to an Instant to get a new Instant.
 Same for integers, in which case the integer represents a number of days.
 You can also subtract time quantities and integers from an Instant.
+* Subtract two instants to get the time between them.
 * `Instant`s can be compared using the usual operators: `==`, `!=`, `<`, `>=`, ...
 * `year(I)`, `month(I)`, `day(I)`, `hour(I)`, `minute(I)`, `second(I)` extract the different components of an Instant.